Starlink satellites can look like a plume or train of light

 — ?? hi, i’m katie (@kswansondesign) August 21, 2022

 We have received multiple calls into the newsroom about a line of fast-moving lights in the sky tonight.
 It's the #Starlink satellites @upnorthlive pic.twitter.com/ku3Xat7psW

-Starlink is the name of a satellite network that SpaceX is developing to provide global broadband coverage for high-speed internet access, particularly for people across the world in rural and remote areas.
-SpaceX has launched more than 600 new Starlinks this year, typically launching 60 at a time.
-As of last week, that places the number of Starlink satellites currently in orbit at more than 1,500.
+Starlink is the name of a satellite network from SpaceX that provides broadband coverage for high-speed internet access, particularly for rural and remote areas.
 Over the coming few years, SpaceX plans to send up at least 12,000 Starlink satellites.
-Satellite internet is beamed through space at a rate that’s reportedly 47% faster than fiber-optic cable internet.
+Satellite internet beams through space at a rate that’s reportedly 47% faster than fiber-optic cable internet.
 All well and good.

 But the Starlinks are bright.
-They can be seen in the night sky.
+People see them in the night sky.
 They create what’s being called a megaconstellation, that is, groups of satellites moving together.
-Is 2021’s sudden upsurge in the number of Starlink satellites also causing UFO sightings to increase?
+Is the sudden upsurge in the number of Starlink satellites also causing UFO sightings to increase?
 Plus, astronomers are worried.
 The Starlink satellites are photobombing astronomical images.
 They have the potential to interfere with the professional observations that have brought us our modern-day view of the cosmos.

 Internet from space

-The proposal for Starlink was announced by SpaceX CEO Elon Musk back in January 2015.
-Though it wasn’t given a name at the time, Musk said that the company had already filed documents with international regulators to place about 4,000 satellites in low-Earth orbit.
+SpaceX CEO Elon Musk announced the proposal for Starlink back in January 2015.
+Though it didn’t have a name at the time, Musk said that the company had already filed documents with international regulators to place about 4,000 satellites in low Earth orbit.
 He said in a speech when revealing the project:

 We’re really talking about something that is, in the long term, like rebuilding the internet in space.